witheve/docs/handbook/running.md

 eve --server
 ```

-Without this flag, execution of Eve programs happens within the browser, with the Eve server acting as an intermediary between the browser and your local system.
+Without this flag, execution of Eve programs happens within the browser, with the Eve server acting only as a file server between the browser and your local system.
 In server mode, Eve will instead execute your program on the server.
 Currently written programs will operate exactly as before, but this is a preliminary step in order to get networked Eve applications going (like a chat server or a multiplayer game).
 There is still work needed to be done there

 ## Eve Workspaces